Do Collagen Supplements Work?

-There has been a buzz around collagen supplements for some time now and in the ongoing quest to stay forever young, collagen supplements are in high demand, so I have reviewed the evidence to find out what the science tells us, posing the question – do collagen supplements work?
+In the ongoing quest to stay forever young, collagen supplements are in high demand and I have reviewed the evidence behind collagen to find out what the science tells us and to ask the question, do collagen supplements work?

 Collagen is the most abundant protein in the body and is the main structural protein found in skin and other connective tissues.
-It is an essential protein building block and works like scaffolding to provide strength and structure.
+Collagen is an essential protein building block, working like scaffolding to provide strength and structure.

 Gram for gram type 1 collagen is stronger than steel!